HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 The two files have the cancer diagnosis added and saved as: all_patient_RNA_support_diag.tab.gz and all_patient_RNA_support_filt_diag.tab.gz.
 The non filtered information are filtered for at least having one read supporting the alternative allele: all_patient_RNA_min_support_diag.tab.gz
-The patient-ID and assigned diagnosis is saved: metadata/diagnosis.txt A plot showing TBU - xx - TBU saved as: VariantsPerDiagnosis.pdf
+The patient-ID and assigned diagnosis is saved: metadata/diagnosis.txt

 ## If test_data parameter is set to true in summarize_results:
 R scripts are run: